Spotted hyena: Social behaviour

-Territory size is highly variable, ranging from less than 40 km^{2} in the Ngorongoro Crater to over 1,000 km^{2} in the Kalahari.
+Territory size is highly variable, ranging from less than 40 km2 in the Ngorongoro Crater to over 1000 km2 in the Kalahari.
 Home ranges are defended through vocal displays, scent marking and boundary patrols.
 Clans mark their territories by either pasting or pawing in special latrines located on clan range boundaries.
 Spotted hyenas use scent gland secretions to distinguish between members of their own clan and members of neighboring clans.
 Within the same clan, differences in scent gland compositions can help individuals differentiate the reproductive states and sex of their members.
 One study analyzed the scent gland secretions of several hyenas belonging to three different clans and discovered a high degree of similarity in fatty acid composition among members of the same clans, while hyenas of different clans had more dissimilar scent gland secretions.
 Further studies have proposed a symbiotic relationship between spotted hyenas and their scent gland bacteria, where the differences in fatty acids can be attributed to fermentation by different microbes.
 Clan boundaries are usually respected; hyenas chasing prey have been observed to stop dead in their tracks once their prey crosses into another clan's range.
 Hyenas will however ignore clan boundaries in times of food shortage.
 Males are more likely to enter another clan's territory than females are, as they are less attached to their natal group and will leave it when in search of a mate.
 Hyenas travelling in another clan's home range typically exhibit bodily postures associated with fear, particularly when meeting other hyenas.
 An intruder can be accepted into another clan after a long period of time if it persists in wandering into the clan's territory, dens or kills.